More hats, hopefully pointing the same way

 Overall I think agentic development code becoming faster has surfaced a core problem of any large organisation: alignment.
 Creating it and maintaining it.
 If everyone is perfectly aligned there's no need for meetings or reports or other kinds of overhead.
 Everyone is sprinting full speed in the same direction.
 Of course you run into reality where there's confusion and misunderstandings and forgetfulness etc, and then you need your procedures (weeklys, dailys, whatever format you're using) to make sure people are building the right thing.

 Product, a new hat.
 Security, an older hat.
 Depending on your context maybe Reliability is another hat.
+What about Design?
+UX?
+What else could be a hat?

 How much could you push down into your organisation to reduce alignment procedures and help your teams move at speed?